quilitjustin/Registration-System/README.md

 If you want to import dummy data provided from our google drive, please read the readme.txt<br/>
 Default login: email = "admin@mail.com" password: "password"<br/>
-If you run into problems, contact the developer: quilitjustin8@gmail.com
+If you run into problems, please contact the developer: quilitjustin8@gmail.com